Natural Strategies for the Epstein-Barr Virus

 How Do I Know If I Have Mononucleosis?

-Sometimes it’s difficult to tell because the symptoms of mono also may accompany many other illnesses.
+Sometimes it is difficult to tell because the symptoms for mono also may accompany a number of other illnesses.
 Generally, if cold symptoms persist for longer than two weeks, mono may be suspected.
-A simple blood test can be performed to determine the absence or presence of antibodies to EBV.
+There is a blood test that can be given to determine the absence or presence of antibodies to EBV.
 It is called a “mono spot test.”
 However, this is not always a precise indicator of a current case of mono.
 Most people have at least minimal levels of EBV antibodies in their blood unless they have never been exposed to it, which is the exception rather than the rule.
+EBV in a person’s body normally goes through cycles of activity and dormancy.
+During the active cycles, the antibody counts will be higher.
+During dormancy, they will drop.
+There is always some presence of EBV antibodies, no matter how minimal.
+Researchers have discovered they like to hide in the bone marrow.
+In some cases of bone marrow transplants, patients who previously tested positive for EBV showed negative results after a transplant from a negative donor.

-What Other Health Conditions Can EBV Cause?
+What Other Conditions Can EBV Cause?

 • Hodgkins Disease.
 There is not a lot known about the role of EBV in Hodgkins, a form of cancer, but it certainly is a factor.